algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Third-party services and platform considerations

 - Our code base will be hosted on [GitHub](https://github.com) on [this repository](https://github.com/algosup/2023-2024-project-2-x86-retrogaming-team-4/).
 In case of an outage of the website or its closure, the source code and compiled files of the releases will not be accessible and downloadable for the end-user.
-- DOSBox is an external platform downloadable via [DOSBox's official website](https://www.dosbox.com/).
+- DOSBox is an external platform downloadable via [DOSBox official website](https://www.dosbox.com/).
 In case of an outage of the website or its closure, the executable file allowing the program to run on different platforms the assembly files will not be :
   - Use an alternative such as [DOSBox-X](https://dosbox-x.com/) or [DOSBox SVN Daum](http://ykhwong.x-y.net/).
 However, these pieces of software may require some code adaptations.
   - Download it from other sources.
 As DOSBox is open-source, its source code can be downloaded from [SourceForge](https://sourceforge.net/projects/dosbox/).
 - NASM (Netwide Assembler) is the assembly language compiler we are using to turn our assembly files into machine code files.
 It is available for download from the [NASM project official website](https://nasm.us/).
 If this site is unavailable or the project is terminated, the executable should be downloaded from another source: